 Wow, Thanks for the quick replies!
 To answer your questions: Min- Bisque fire was 8.5 hours.
 Nerd, Clay body is a nice red earthenware Sedona Red, sold by Dick Blick.
 I left two peep holes open.
 Propped lid to 1000degrees.
 Then closed lid for remainder.
 I did run a box fan on a chair blowing away from the kiln while lid was propped.
 An old house but fairly tight to outside air.
 At one point I opened the door about 4" (It is FREEZING cold up here on an island in Maine!) for a while.
 I think you may be onto some things.
 The kiln might have been just too full to allow gas to escape especially in light of not having ventilation.
 (I used to love the downdraft I had installed at the high school where I used to teach).
 I think I packed 36 bowls into the bisque kiln- nested those bowls three deep.
 Another possibility you might have hit on is too thick glaze application.
 Normally I brush it on.
 Label says it's pourable, but it's very thick and in retrospect maybe it should have been thinned in order to pour.
 Finally,, Benzine, I don't think a new kiln is an option for me right now!
 But thanks- I'm lucky to have one out here on this island!
 It was l"oaned" to me by a wonderful, generous potter-turned-painter friend.
 I did replace the computer panel about 8 months ago, Maybe I could replace the thermocoupler?
 Your replies have actually caused a feeling of hope when I thought there was none!
 Appreciate it...

-yappystudent liked a status update: Hi!
+yappystudent reacted to a status update: Hi!
 I ended up here because of your heading "single firing an electric kiln to ^6!
 I

 Hi!
 I ended up here because of your heading "single firing an electric kiln to ^6!
 I used to visit your area (Antietam and Shepherdstown) frequently when I lived in Maryland.
 Now I live on an island 10 miles off the coast of Maine where electricity costs 70 cents a KWH!!!!
 Unfortunately I am addicted to making ceramics.